 You can trade share CFDs on Plus500 but when you buy shares you don’t actually own them.
 You are just trading a contract.
 So if you’re looking to invest in shares for the long term, then Plus500 is definitely not for you.
 Plus500 could be used for day trading, but that is much more complex and not for the average investor.

 I don’t think Plus500 is worth it for most people.
 If you’re an experienced trader, then it might be a good platform for you.
 But if you’ve never traded before then I would highly recommend you look elsewhere.

 Better Plus500 Alternatives

-If you are looking to trade shares, forex and other CFDs – then here’s a platform which I think is better.
+If you are looking to trade shares – then there are platforms that are better Plus500 alternatives.
 If you’re just looking to buy and hold shares, then look for a broker or invest via micro-investing.